Get on the path to results today.

 How long will my spousal support last?

 In general, where the marriage has lasted more than 10 years, the court will, at the very least require a "reservation of jurisdiction."
 This means that, even if there is no current order for spousal support, the wife will be permitted to come back to court at a later date to request spousal support should the need arise.
 In marriages of less than ten years, spousal support will usually be paid for approximately one-half of the length of the marriage.

-The Internal Revenue Code provides that all spousal support payments are tax deductible by the paying spouse and taxable to the recipient spouse as "ordinary income."
-For this reason, it is not uncommon for a negotiated settlement to include the payment of a high amount of spousal support, because such a payment results in tax benefit to the payor.
+The Internal Revenue Code provides that all spousal support payments are tax-deductible by the paying spouse and taxable to the recipient spouse as "ordinary income."
+For this reason, it is not uncommon for a negotiated settlement to include the payment of a high amount of spousal support, because such a payment results in a tax benefit to the payor.

-Can I get medical insurance benefits through my spouse's employer after the dissolution of marriage?
+Can I get medical insurance benefits through my spouse's employer after the dissolution of the marriage?

-Under Federal Law you might be entitled to keep your medical insurance benefits under your former spouse's group plan.
-The Consolidated Omnibus Budget Reconciliation Act of 1985 created what are commonly known as "C.O.B.R.A." benefits, which are available to the former spouses of people who work for employers who have 20 or more employees.
+Under Federal Law, you might be entitled to keep your medical insurance benefits under your former spouse's group plan.
+The Consolidated Omnibus Budget Reconciliation Act of 1985 created what is commonly known as "C.O.B.R.A." benefits, which are available to the former spouses of people who work for employers who have 20 or more employees.

 After the three years have ended, the law states that the employer must offer a former spouse the right to purchase "conversion coverage", but there are no limits on how much the employer can charge for this coverage.

 The C.O.B.R.A law further provides that the former spouse does not have to pass a physical examination to obtain the continuation or conversion benefits.
 This is significant if you have any pre-existing conditions that might not be covered by another medical insurance carrier.